qiyu1987/IbHomework/pizza-configurator-homework.md

 Additional instructions:

 1. If any base is picked there should always be a price shown for the total pizza.
-2. The redux store should contain the state of the pizza
+2. The Redux store should contain the state of the pizza
-3. You don't need any backend connection
+3. You don't need any back end connection
 4. Make sure you split your app into separate components
-5. We expect you to use [controlled form components](https://reactjs.org/docs/forms.html#controlled-components) as they are the best practise
+5. We expect you to use [controlled form components](https://reactjs.org/docs/forms.html#controlled-components) as they are the best practice

 Bonus points if you use [Material-UI](https://material-ui-next.com) (v1)